-If you rescue a person who is being held upon a charge, arrest, conviction, commitment, or sentence for a gross misdemeanor offense or for a misdemeanor offense, then you could be charged with a misdemeanor offense.
+If you rescue a person who is being held up on a charge, arrest, conviction, commitment, or sentenced for a gross misdemeanor offense or for a misdemeanor offense, then you could be charged with a misdemeanor offense.

-However, the method by which you carry out the rescue also matters with regards to the charges that you face for a rescue under N.R.S.
+However, the method by which you carry out the rescue also matters with regard to the charges that you face for rescue under N.R.S.
 199.100.
 If you use a dangerous weapon in the course of a rescue, you can be charged with a Category B felony.

 Upon conviction for this Category B felony criminal offense, you could be sentenced to imprisonment in state prison.
 There is a mandatory minimum sentence of one year, so you must serve at least this length of time incarcerated if you have been convicted of N.R.S.
 199.100 and used a dangerous weapon during your rescue.
 The maximum term of imprisonment for this Category B felony offense is six years in prison.
 In addition to the term of imprisonment, you could also be fined a maximum total fine of $5,000.